Curious-Yu/reactnd-project-myreads/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* you should able to access the app at http://localhost:3000/

 ## Within the [starter repository](https://github.com/udacity/reactnd-project-myreads-starter)